WHY ARE WE OFFERING THIS ALTERNATIVE NARRATIVE BELIEVED BY EARLIER CHRISTIANS?

 Throughout my working career as an entrepreneur, CEO, and lawyer, I’ve taken on big challenges, but none have ever been as important as this one.
 Nothing has mattered more to me than my understanding of who God is, who we are, and what it really means to follow Jesus.

 Recover Christianity was born out of this journey.
 I know I’m not alone in questioning the fear-based, transactional version of faith that so many of us inherited.
-This project is about rediscovering the heart of Jesus, embracing the mystery of faith, and letting go of toxic narratives that have driven so many away from Christianity.
+This project is about rediscovering the heart of Jesus, embracing the mystery of faith, learning what the early Church believed, and letting go of toxic narratives that have driven so many away from Christianity.

 If you’ve ever felt like you had to choose between your heart and your faith, your intellect and your beliefs—this space is for you.
 If you have a child who is leaving the Christian faith, or is considering doing so and you are concerned—this space is for you.